 Historical Perspective

 The understanding of photosynthesis has evolved over centuries, with contributions from numerous scientists.
-Early experiments by Jan van Helmont in the 17th century demonstrated that plants gain mass from water, not just soil.
+Even so, early experiments by Jan van Helmont in the 17th century demonstrated that plants gain mass from water, not just soil.
 In the late 18th century, Joseph Priestley discovered that plants produce oxygen, while Jan Ingenhousz further showed that this process is dependent on light.

 In the 19th century, scientists like Julius von Sachs demonstrated that starch is produced in chloroplasts during photosynthesis.
 Later, in the 20th century, Melvin Calvin and his colleagues elucidated the detailed steps of the Calvin cycle, earning Calvin the Nobel Prize in Chemistry in 1961.
 These historical milestones highlight the gradual accumulation of knowledge that has led to our current understanding of photosynthesis.